sqwiggle/sqwiggle-api-documentation/endpoints/rooms.md

 ## Remove a Room

-Rooms the specified room from the organization.
+Removes the specified room from the organization.
 This action can not be performed whilst any users are actively participating in a room and is permanant.
 Message and attachment history for the room _cannot_ be retrieved once it has been deleted.

 ### Request